galaxyproject/training-material/topics/fair/tutorials/fair-ena/tutorial.md

 > 1. From the Webin dashboard click on 'Register Study' to bring up the study submission form.
 > 2. Complete the form to your best knowledge ensure attributes with '*' are completed.
 > 3. Click 'Submit' to create a new study.
-> 4. If successful, you will receive a confirmation message with two accession numbers - PRJEB* (BioProject accession) and ERP*.
+> 4. If successful, you will receive a confirmational pop-up message with two accession numbers - PRJEB* (BioProject accession) and ERP*.
 Save them as you will need them for read submission step.
+> 5. Check the processing status of your submissions via the Studies Report.
 >
 > > <tip-title>Filling in study metadata</tip-title>
 > >You may want to set the submission date to the maximum allowed - 2 years from today.
 You can change it when you are ready to release the data.